 1. How to qualify

 Unlike most tournaments where the qualification process takes place over a couple of days, qualifying for the IFPA Women’s World Pinball Championship takes place all year.
-Utilizing it’s World Pinball Player Rankings, the IFPA will use the January 1st, 2016 rankings to determine the qualifiers for the 2016 IFPA Women’s World Pinball Championship.
-The tournament field will consist of 16 players in total.
+Utilizing it’s World Pinball Player Rankings, the IFPA will use the January 1st, 2020 rankings to determine the qualifiers for the 2020 IFPA Women’s World Pinball Championship.
+The tournament field will consist of 24 players in total.
 For players that cannot attend, spots will be filled by going down the WPPR rankings list.
+16 players will come from the main WPPR rankings list.
+An additional 8 wild card spots will go to the 8 highest ranked women in the Women’s WPPR ranking that haven’t already qualified for a spot in the championship through the Main WPPR ranking system.

 The tournament features a guaranteed package of cash prizes.
 In the event of an overrun beyond expenses, tournament revenue will be retained to finance the next IFPA event.
 In the event IFPA discontinues its events or is disbanded, any such retained revenue will be donated to charity.